98 pipeline companies regulated by the National Energy Board

 Liability and Compensation

-Companies can be prosecuted for certain violations of the National Energy Board Act, with fines ranging from $100,000 to $1 million and imprisonment from one to five years.
-The NEB can impose Administrative Monetary Penalties to individuals or companies for infractions, ranging from $25,000 to $100,000 per day per violation.
-Violators may be subject to prosecution and fines under other federal legislation.
+For example, companies can be prosecuted for certain violations of the National Energy Board Act, with fines ranging from $100,000 to $1 million and imprisonment from one to five years.
+The NEB can also impose Administrative Monetary Penalties to individuals or companies for infractions, ranging from $25,000 to $100,000 per day per violation.

-The Pipeline Safety Act enshrines in law the “polluter pays” principle, under which companies have unlimited liability when at fault or negligent; introduces absolute liability for all NEB-regulated companies, meaning that beyond existing unlimited liability if at fault or negligent, companies will be liable for all costs and damages up to $1 billion regardless of fault; provides governments the ability to pursue pipeline operators for the costs of environmental damages; authorizes the NEB to order reimbursement of governments and individuals for certain incident costs; and, expands NEB authority to recover from industry all costs they incur for incident response.
+The Pipeline Safety Act enshrines in law the “polluter pays” principle, under which companies have unlimited liability when at fault or negligent; introduces absolute liability for all NEB-regulated companies, meaning that companies will be liable for all costs and damages up to set limits ($1 billion for companies operating major oil pipelines) without proof of fault or negligence; provides governments the ability to pursue pipeline operators for the costs of environmental damages; authorizes the NEB to order reimbursement of costs and expenses incurred by others in taking actions related to an incident; and, allows for the NEB to take control of incident response in exceptional circumstances, if a company operating a pipeline is unwilling or unable to shoulder its responsibilities.
+In such a circumstance, costs are to be recovered fully from industry.

 Users are reminded that this publication has no legislative sanction.
 It has been consolidated for convenience of reference only.
 Original Regulations should be consulted for all purposes of interpreting the law.